dajiaji/python-cwt/README.md

 `python-cwt` supports [RFC9338: COSE Countersignatures](https://www.rfc-editor.org/rfc/rfc9338.html).
 The notary below adds a countersignature to a MACed COSE message.
-The recipinet has to call `verify(countersignature=True)` to verify the countersignature explicitly.
+The recipinet has to call `counterverify` to verify the countersignature explicitly.

 ```py
 from cwt import COSE, COSEKey, COSEMessage